Are Larger Cars Safer to Drive Than Smaller Cars?Trusted Content

 It comes down to physics.
 The bigger and heavier a vehicle you drive, the more likely your injuries will be minimized in a collision.
 Larger vehicles have larger crumple zones and bigger hoods and are therefore better able to absorb the force of an impact.
-A study by the University of Buffalo found that in head-on crashes between cars and SUVs, the odds of death for the car driver was 7.6 times higher than that of the SUV driver.
+A study by the University of Buffalo found that in head-on crashes between cars and SUVs, the odds of death for the car driver were 7.6 times higher than that of the SUV driver.
 What you lose in gas mileage with a larger vehicle, you make up for in protection.

 But Not Always

 Regardless of size, you are better off driving a newer car than an older vehicle.
 A 10-year-old SUV is probably not as safe as a brand-new sedan.
 Newer cars have more safety features that can minimize your risk of even being in a collision, as well as protect vehicle occupants from injuries.
-Features like side airbags, brake assist, electronic stability control, lane departure warning, and blind spot indicators can go a long way toward preventing an accident.
+Features like side airbags, brake assist, electronic stability control, lane departure warning, and blind-spot indicators can go a long way toward preventing an accident.